2025 Solar Incentives Guide for Goshen, IN - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 • Rebates: Solar companies may help you claim a rebate, or partial refund after purchase, for your solar panels.
-States or counties will also offer limited-time rebates at various times.
-Any rebates you receive will usually be deducted from the total price before tax credits are calculated.
+Counties or states will also offer limited-time rebates at various times.
+The value of a rebate will usually be deducted from your total price before tax credits are calculated.

 Best Solar Financing